msv-lab/angelix/README.md

 * All executables and object files are removed (e.g. run `make clean`).
 * Angelix environment, `C_INCLUDE_PATH` and `CPLUS_INCLUDE_PATH` are set as shown above.

 Angelix is hygienic (it does not modify original project files), however, it also assumes that the source code only uses relative references to the source tree.
-All intermidiate data is stored in the `.angelix` directory.
+All intermediate data is stored in the `.angelix` directory.

 Run `angelix -h` to see the list of available options.

 ## Instrumentation ##